UVU-AI-Innovate/UTTA/examples/assingment.md

 In this assignment, you will explore three different approaches to improving LLM performance on a specific task: educational question answering.
 You'll work with the provided examples to gain hands-on experience with prompt optimization, cloud-based fine-tuning, and local fine-tuning with parameter-efficient techniques.

+All files needed for this assignment are available at: https://github.com/UVU-AI-Innovate/UTTA/tree/main/examples

 ## Learning Objectives

 - Understand the key differences between prompt optimization, cloud fine-tuning, and local fine-tuning